Alima pacifica

 Alima pacifica is a species of shrimp in the Squillidae family, and was first described in 2001 by Shane Ahyong.

 It is a benthic shrimp and found in tropical waters off Indonesia and Australia.

+The developmental connection between the larval and adult form had not been fully confirmed despite the frequent presence of late stage larvae in the Alima pacifica species.
+However, in a 2013 research study led by Kathryn Feller, DNA barcoding of the cytochrome oxidase, or COI, gene matched the larval state to the late-stage larvae, confirming some sort of evolutionary relationship between these larvae along with the Alima pacifica genus.